ahamedali95/react-hooks-demo/README.md

 2. Perform side effects and clean up without lifecycle methods
 3. Write custom hooks to reuse stateful logic

 >Note: Hooks do not replace class components(or at least not in the near future) but it merely serves as an alternative to class components.
 So it is advised not to rewrite your existing class components with hooks but rather gain understanding about hooks in the long run and possibly write your future components with hooks.
-Read more about why Hooks was introduced in the first place here.
+Read more about why Hooks was introduced in the first place [a here](https://reactjs.org/docs/hooks-intro.html).
-You can find the application logic written in both using classes and hooks so it can help you to compare and relate them.

 #### References: